 The investigator should follow the trial’s randomization procedures, if any, and should ensure that the code is broken only in accordance with the protocol.
 If the trial is blinded, the investigator should promptly document and explain to the sponsor any premature unblinding (e.g., accidental unblinding, unblinding due to a serious adverse event) of the investigational product(s).

+4.8 Informed Consent of Trial Subjects

 4.8.1 In obtaining and documenting informed consent, the investigator should comply with the applicable regulatory requirement(s), and should adhere to GCP and to the ethical principles that have their origin in the Declaration of Helsinki.
 Prior to the beginning of the trial, the investigator should have the IRB/IEC’s written approval/favourable opinion of the written informed consent form and any other written information to be provided to subjects.